-Kaiser Woods - \$20,000 - This park is currently undeveloped but is slated to be Olympia's first park to have dedicated mountain biking trails. \$14,045 in 1% for Art funds are projected (with \$5955 added from the Municipal Art Fund to make a more competitive project), and public art project to be developed, incorporating wood from necessary tree removal.
+Kaiser Woods - \$30,000 - This park is currently undeveloped but is slated to be Olympia's first park to have dedicated mountain biking trails.
+Project to engage youth of the Squaxin Island Tribe working under a master carver to create cedar sculptures interspersed throughout the site.

-Grass Lake Nature Park - \$32,000 - Artist has been selected and 2024 will see the development of the concept plan, fabrication and installation.
+Grass Lake Nature Park - \$32,000 - Anticipated installation in 2025.

-Armory Creative Campus - The Armory Building is undergoing renovation for energy efficiency and public safety, 2024-2026.
+Armory Creative Campus - The Armory Building is undergoing renovation for energy efficiency and public safety, 2025-2027.
 Once a budget is established, 1% of construction funds will go to public art.
-2024 will see the development of a plan for public art.
+2025 will see the development of a plan for public art.